KidaGSD/LLOv2/README.md

 - Control everything with either the web UI or a connected Arduino

 ## Requirements

-### For Basic Demo Mode:
-- Modern web browser (Chrome or Edge recommended)
-- Webcam (built-in or external)
-- No server required - runs fully in the browser with mock data

 ### For Full API Integration:
 - **Node.js and npm** for the server component (required for Stability AI API proxy)